ed3o3tst/Translated-Articles/README.md

 ## Method
 1. I performed OCR using ABBY FineReader.
 2. I made some manual changes and edits.
-3. I exported this to a text file, which I then translated into English using DeepL
+3. I exported this to a text file, which I then translated into English using DeepL.

 ## Files
 ### Files available per article